n-young/cz/content/design/ebb.md

 # Ebb

 Ebb is a solo personal project.
-The mechanism behind Ebb is developed from a kinetic sculpture I made out of wood a few months prior.
+The mechanism behind Ebb is developed from a kinetic sculpture I made out of wood a few months prior (Flow).
 Ebb uses the same (but streamlined) cam mechanism to produce complex oscillating wave motions in its light projections.

 ![Ebb 1](/img/Industrial Design Portfolio 23.jpg)